 Faking news is one of my favourite sites, and by and large they are quite amusing.

-Here is faking news that had me thinking, not about the news but to the reactions that people have.
+Here is the Faking News that had me thinking, not about the news but to the reactions that people have.
 I wonder where the thin line between ridiculing and being funny is.

 The tone of the article was that Golgappawallah’s should not speak English… why not?
 If the education system has gone so bad, that one cannot find a course of one’s liking even with a 97% it is quite ridiculous.
 People coming out of IIT’s are either exported or are burn outs.